-The following table quantifies the potential payments that would be made to Mr. Dolci if a termination or change-in-control event had occurred on December 31, 2021.
+The following table quantifies the potential payments that would be made to Mr. Dolci if a termination or change-in-control event had occurred on December 31, 2022.

 Type of Payment or Benefit (5) Termination without Cause (1) Separation due to Change in Control (2) Separation due to Disability (3) Separation due to Death (4) Separation due to Retirement

-Severance \$746,759 \$ 591,140
+Severance \$771,582 \$525,490

 STIP

-LTIP \$1,449,275 \$636,176 \$ 636,176
+LTIP \$926,027 \$93,976 \$ 93,976

 Benefits

-Total \$746,759 \$1,449,275 \$636,176 \$1,227,316
+Total \$746,759 \$926,027 \$93,976 \$619,466

-- (1) The potential payment in case of termination without cause per the applicable Italian Collective agreement represents six months of base salary, plus average bonus paid in the last three years divided by 36 (for a total of \$373,379).
+- (1) The potential payment in case of termination without cause per the applicable Italian Collective agreement represents six months of base salary, plus average bonus paid in the last three years divided by 36 (for a total of \$385,791).
 In addition, in the event of an unjustified dismissal, Mr. Dolci is entitled to an additional indemnity calculated according to seniority within the Company that ranges from four to eight months for executives with two to six years of seniority.
-For purpose of the table, we have included the midpoint of this range (i.e., an additional six months). - (2) The potential payment in case of separation due to change in control is calculated by adding (i) the amount resulting from multiplying the 9,300 RSUs subject to accelerated vesting by the closing market price at December 31, 2021 (\$87.43) and (ii) the amount resulting from multiplying each SAR award subject to accelerated vesting by the difference between the closing market price at December 31, 2021 (\$87.43) and the exercise price for each SAR, as follows (11,777 SARs with an exercise price of \$43.57 and 8,437 SARs with an exercise price of \$73.25).
-This does not include SARs where the exercise price exceeds the market price. - (3) The potential payment amount in case of separation due to disability represents LTIP payments calculated by multiplying each SAR award subject to accelerated vesting by the difference between the
+For purposes of the table, we have included the midpoint of this range (i.e., an additional six months). - (2) The potential payment in case of separation due to change in control was calculated by adding (i) the amount resulting from multiplying the 8,988 outstanding RSUs as of December 31, 2022 subject to accelerated vesting by the closing market price at December 31, 2022 (\$55.54) and (ii) the amount resulting from multiplying the 5,993 earned PSUs granted in March 2021 subject only to a time-vesting condition by the closing market price at December 31, 2022 and (iii) the amount resulting from multiplying each outstanding SAR award subject to accelerated vesting by the difference between the closing market price at December 31, 2022 (\$55.54) and the exercise price for each SAR (7,851 SARs with an exercise price of \$43.57).
+This calculation does not include SARs where the exercise price exceeds the market price. - (3) The potential payment in case of termination of employment due to disability represents LTIP payments calculated by multiplying each SAR award subject to accelerated vesting in case of a disability by the difference between the closing market price at December 31, 2022 (\$55.54) and the exercise

-- closing market price at December 31, 2021 (\$87.43) and the exercise price for each SAR, as follows (11,777 SARs with an exercise price of \$43.57 and 8,437 SARs with an exercise price of \$73.25).
-This does not include SARs where the exercise price exceeds the market price. - (4) The payment in case of separation due to death represents two times the base salary up to a maximum of €500,000 (\$591,140), plus LTIP potential payments calculated by adding the amount resulting from multiplying each SAR award subject to accelerated vesting by the difference between the closing market price at December 31, 2021 (\$87.43) and the exercise price for each SAR, as follows (11,777 SARs with an exercise price of \$43.57 and 8,437 SARs with an exercise price of \$73.25).
-This does not include SARs where the exercise price exceeds the market price. - (5) The currency conversion rates used are for 2021: £/\$ = 1.37546 (average currency rate for the period January 1, 2021 to December 31, 2021).
+- price for each SAR (7,851 SARs with an exercise price of \$43.57).
+This calculation does not include SARs where the exercise price exceeds the market price. - (4) The potential payment in case of separation due to death represents two times the base salary up to a maximum of €500,000 (\$525,490), plus LTIP potential payments calculated by adding the amount resulting from multiplying each outstanding SAR award subject to accelerated vesting in case of a disability by the difference between the closing market price at December 31, 2022 (\$55.54) and the exercise price for each SAR (7,851 SARs with an exercise price of \$43.57).
+This calculation does not include SARs where the exercise price exceeds the market price. - (5) The currency conversion rates used are for 2022: €/\$ = 1.05098 (average currency rate for the period January 1, 2022 to December 31, 2022).